(Filed January 20, 2016)Jurisdiction

 - James Balducci: board-certified obstetrician and maternal fetal medicine specialist licensed to practice medicine in Arizona.

 If your child has suffered a birth injury as the result of medical negligence, our law firm can help.
 You deserve justice and fair compensation for the losses you have suffered and will suffer in the future.
-Miller & Zois has a long history of results, earning large verdicts and settlements in medical malpractice and wrongful death cases.
+Miller & Zois has a long history of results, earning significant verdicts and settlements in medical malpractice and wrongful death cases.
 Call today to speak to a caring attorney at 800-553-8082 or get a free, no obligation online case review.More Malpractice Claim Information

 - Looking for co-counsel for your malpractice claim?
 Learn about what Miller & Zois can deliver to you and your client.